London

 St Paul’s Cathedral

-St Paul’s Cathedral is an Anglican cathedral and is the seat of the Bishop of London.
-It was built on Ludgate Hill, the highest point in the city, and is the masterpiece of architect Christopher Wren.
+St Paul’s Cathedral is an Anglican cathedral and it is the seat of the Bishop of London.
+It was built on Ludgate Hill, the highest point in the city of London.
+Its name derives from the first church on the site; it was founded in the year 604 and dedicated to the disciple Paul.

 British Museum

-British Museum is a must for just about every visitor to London with an interest in culture and history from just about every corner of the globe.
-The museum’s collections are among the largest in the world with countless highlights.
+The British Museum is a must for virtually all visitors to London if their interest is in culture and history from virtually every part of the globe.
+The museum’s collections are among the world’s largest and consist of several million effects from every continent on Earth.
+There are so many highlights that you can easily spend hours and days in the large building complex.

 Covent Garden Market, London